cmusphinx/cmusphinx.github.io/wiki/decodertuning.md

 related to the speed of the decoder.
 If we reduce these, then we will make the decoder faster.
 Different tuning parameters have different effects on these.

-The ''-beam'' argument affects the number of HMMs active per frame, which indirectly affects all of the other parameters.
+The `-beam` argument affects the number of HMMs active per frame, which indirectly affects all of the other parameters.
 If fewer HMMs are active, then there will be fewer words which "survive" to their ends, fewer states will be computed, and hence fewer densities will be computed.
 This parameter is the